Net-Zer0/MalScan/README.md

 4. **(Optional) Adjust directories:**

     - By default, the script uses `/mnt/ssd` for storage and `/tmp/git_scan` for temporary files.
 Change these if needed.
+    - ALSO more importaintly change the def mount portion "def mount_ssd():" where  "/dev/sda3" is defined, this needs to be set to your drive to work, IE: SSD or USB etc. using LSBLK can find your mount point!

 ---